Maryland Disorderly Conduct Attorney

 If you are convicted of interfering with a sporting event, a judge could sentence you to three months’ incarceration, along with a fine of up to $250.
 A public intoxication conviction can result in up to 90 days’ incarceration, along with a monetary fine of up to $100.

-Talk to a Maryland Criminal Defense Lawyer Today for a Free Case Evaluation
+Talk to a Maryland Disorderly Conduct Attorney Today for a Free Case Evaluation

 Although disorderly conduct is only a misdemeanor in Maryland, a charge or conviction can result in a criminal record.
 A conviction can also result in significant penalties, including serious limitations on your personal freedom.

 If you have been charged with disorderly conduct, you should not wait until right before your trial date to seek legal representation.
-The Maryland criminal defense lawyers at Alpert Schreyer Poe can review your case with you and may be able to offer you legal representation.
+Alpert Schreyer can review your case with you and may be able to offer you legal representation.